-Recent studies [2] show that the second issue seems to be the more critical one.
+Recent studies [2] show that the second case seems to be the more critical one.
 It limits the acceptable dark current on the beam pipe "exit" of a TESLA 9-cell cavity to approximately 50 nA.
-Therefore the mass-production of high-gradient cavities with minimum field emission requires a precise and reliable measurement of the dark current in absolute values.

-The presented apparatus senses dark currents down to a few nA.
+Therefore the mass-production of high-gradient cavities with minimum field emission requires a precise, reliable measurement of the dark current in absolute values.
+The presented apparatus senses dark currents in the nA range.
 It is based on the cryogenic current comparator (CCC) principle, which includes a highly sensitive LTS SQUID as magnetic field sensor.
 Further on the setup contains a faraday cup and will be housed in the cryostat of the CHECHIA cavity test stand.